actualbudget/docs/docs/Advanced/Experimental-Features/goal-templates.md

 ### Notes

+- Templates will not budget more funds than you have available.
+A warning will be given signaling insufficient funds.
 - $ sign is optional, `#template $50` and `#template 50` are the same.
 - Other currency symbols are not supported.
 - Number formats that use comma for the decimal separator are not supported (eg, 123,45).
 You must use 123.45.